ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tree, when ami by whom planted is not
+known.
+This tree had sent two of its
+main roots into the graves of Mr. and
+lira.
+Williams.
+The larger root hail
+pushed its way through the earth till it
+reached the precise spot occupied by the
+skull of Koger Williams.
+There making a
+turn as if going round the skull, it
 followed the direction of the backbone
 to the hips.
 Here it divided into two
 branches, sending one along each leg to